Amoeba AI

 Takeaways

 If I had more time, I want to work on prototyping interactions and spend more time with engineers to implement smoother transitions between tabs and pop-ups.
-Since the Data Lab is in still in beta, I want to continue to gather user feedback from their usage (misclicks, time it takes to start an exploration, etc).
+Since the Data Lab is still in beta, I want to continue to gather user feedback from their usage (misclicks, time it takes to start an exploration, etc.).

 Nonetheless, I appreciated this experience of working on an AI product as well as the close-collaboration with engineers.
 It was super rewarding when I saw my designs go from Figma to staging and ultimately production.